ACTrexler/CISC473_EGDD/CyanEGDD.md

 ## Aethestics

+The game is designed to immerse players in a nostalgic arcade atmosphere, with soft and bright colors that create a comforting and enjoyable visual experience reminiscent of old-timey Nintendo games.
+Its pixelated graphics and simple animations evoke a sense of retro charm, making the world both inviting and familiar.
+The chiptune soundtrack and classic sound effects further enhance the nostalgic feel, transporting players back to the golden era of gaming.
+Together, these elements combine to offer an experience that's not only visually and auditorily captivating but also emotionally resonant with fans of early video gaming.

 *Give a sense of the aesthetics of your game, the spirit and atmosphere.
 Use descriptive, evocative words that can help the reader understand the emotional response of your game.*

 ## Graphical